Color - Token Type

 rgba({colors.grey.900}, {brand.opacity.border.default})

-If you prefer a visual way to create reduced opacity Color Tokens you can open the color picker tool in the plugin (instructions above).
+If you prefer a visual way to create reduced opacity Color Tokens you can open the color picker tool in the plugin (follow the steps above ↑).

 The opacity can be defined in the color picker by: